bohdan-s/SunGather/README.md

 Has multiple export locations out of the box:
 * Console - Log directly to screen
-* MQTT - Load into MQTT, and optionally Home Assistance Discovery
+* MQTT - Load into MQTT, and optionally Home Assistance including Discovery
 * PVOutput - Load into PVOutput.org
+* InfluxDB - Load data directly into InfluxDB
 * Simple webserver showing collected data
 * and more coming....